OrhanKupusoglu/bazelize-maven-plugin/README.md

 The [migrator-maven-plugin](https://github.com/zmeggyesi/migrator-maven-plugin) by *Zalán Meggyesi* may be a good starting point for Java developers.

-The curated list [Awesome Bazel](https://github.com/jin/awesome-bazel) by *Jingwen* holds pointers about Bazel.
+The curated list [Awesome Bazel](https://github.com/jin/awesome-bazel) by *Jingwen* holds up-to-date pointers about Bazel.

 &nbsp;